ballerina-attic/microservices-observability/README.md

     port=9796
     host="0.0.0.0"
 ```
-`ballerina.conf` file defines 9796 as the default port on which, ballerina services will publish its metrics information to be consumed by Prometheus.
+`ballerina.conf` file defines 9796 as the default port on which, Ballerina services will publish its metrics information to be consumed by Prometheus.
 Ballerina will host Travel agency service's metrics on [http://localhost:9796/metrics](http://localhost:9796/metrics) endpoint.
-For remaining services we define different ports by passing arguments `-e b7a.observability.metrics.prometheus.port=xxxx`.
+For remaining services we define different ports by passing the argument `-e b7a.observability.metrics.prometheus.port=xxxx`.
 Prometheus scrapes the given target endpoints within defined interval to extract the metrics information, which will then be visualized via Grafana.

 - Create a file `prometheus.yml` inside `/tmp/` location.
 Add the below configurations to the `prometheus.yml` file.
 ```